-- 3. Progress Report on Landfill Diversion, Recycling and Planning - A. H-POWER
+3. Progress Report on Landfill Diversion, Recycling and Planning

+A. H-POWER

-The H-POWER expansion project (specifically the third boiler) has completed acceptance testing and is operating at full capacity, including the processing of bulky items made possible by the operation of the mass burn unit.
-The City and Covanta are assessing additional combustible wastes and developing plans to divert more types of waste from the landfill, including sewage sludge, medical waste, and auto shredder residue.
-A demonstration project to burn auto tires has been approved by DOH and is currently underway.
+The H-POWER expansion project (specifically the third boiler) is operating at full capacity, including the processing of bulky items and City-collected tires.
+The tires are being accepted through a 1-year variance granted by DOH, which expires February 28, 2014.
+A summary report is being prepared for submittal to DOH which will include operational data and best management practices.
+Along with the report, the City and Covanta will request an extension to the variance or a permanent variance.
+We are also assessing additional combustible wastes and developing plans to divert more types of waste from the landfill, including sewage sludge, medical waste, and auto shredder residue.